Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 Order Status Verification
 =========================

+After locking your security deposit into the two-party escrow contract, all you need to do is wait to receive your item.

 At any point in time, you can verify the status of your order.
-Additionally, once the seller marks your item as shipped, he will have the option to send you a package tracking number.
+Once the seller marks your order as shipped, he may send you a tracking number.

 .. rst-class:: bignums

 	#.
-Open :guilabel:`Market` -> :guilabel:`PURCHASES` -> :guilabel:`Orders` and find the order you want to monitor and check its status directly on its tile.
-Additional information like a tracking number can be obtained by clicking on the oder's tile which gives you access to other details as well.
+Open :guilabel:`Market` -> :guilabel:`PURCHASES` -> :guilabel:`Orders` and find the order you want to monitor.
+Additional information, like a tracking number or notes, can be seen by clicking on the order's tile which gives you access to more details.

 Receive Security Deposit Back
 =============================

-Wait for your package to arrive and mark the transaction as complete.
-Only once you mark the transaction as complete will you receive your security deposit back.
-Of course, at no fee.
+After receiving your order, it's very important to finalize the transaction on Particl Marketplace.
+That's how you get back your security deposit, without any fee, and release the payment to the seller.

 .. rst-class:: bignums

 	#.
 Wait for your package to arrive.
 	#.
 Open :guilabel:`Market` -> :guilabel:`PURCHASES` -> :guilabel:`Orders`.
 	#.
-Click on the order's tile to expand its details and click on the :guilabel:`Mark as received` button to complete the transaction and receive your security deposit back instantly.
+Click on the order's tile to expand its details and click on the :guilabel:`Mark as delivered` button to complete the transaction and receive your security deposit back instantly.

 .. attention::

 	It is very important to come back to :term:`Particl Desktop` once you receive your order and mark it as complete.
 Without it, you won't recover your security deposit.

 .. hint::
-	2. In the :guilabel:`Filter by status` section, you can check :guilabel:`Shipping` to only see orders that have been shipped by sellers but haven't arrived your way yet.
+	In the :guilabel:`Filter by status` section, you can check :guilabel:`SHIPPING` to only see orders that have been shipped by sellers but haven't arrived your way yet.

 .. include:: ../faq/faq_mp_customers_overview.rst.txt